ConnerArdman/Code-Quality-Guide/HTML.md

   <a name="unused-classes"></a><a name="1.1"></a>
   - [1.1](#unused-classes) Only add classes and IDs to your HTML when they are needed by CSS and/or JavaScript for selecting elements.

+    > Why?
+IDs and classes don't provide any semantic meaning to the HTML, so they are pointless if they are not being used by CSS or JavaScript.

   <a name="prefer-context"></a><a name="1.2"></a>
   - [1.2](#prefer-context) Prefer context selectors over adding classes when styling elements all in the same context.
 For example, to change fonts of all the paragraphs in `<main>`, use a context selector rather than applying the same class to all of the paragraphs.